 - The ABAP Test Cockpit

 - The tools duplicate one another such that it is confusing to know which tool to use.
 Part of this is because the coding remediation tools have turned over, and new ones have been introducing obsolescing the old tools.
 Some of these tools have been introduced too quickly and were not complete.

-- These tools have not proven to be useful and apply more overhead to the analysis then they give back in efficiency.
+- These tools have not proven useful and apply more overhead to the analysis than they give back in efficiency.

 This graphic is nonsensical.
 S/4HANA running on HANA does not mean there are fewer databases.
 HANA is not a simpler database than a purely row-oriented database, as we covered in the article How Accurate Was SAP About S/4HANA and a Simplified Data Model.
 SAP published this graphic in the document Custom Code Migration Guide for SAP S/4HANA 1809, but without any explanation for why this graphic is accurate.